“My name is Carrol Shelby

 then £119.99 per month

 The 1967 Shelby GT500 Super Snake has a formidable reputation.

 In January 2019, it became the most expensive Mustang ever sold at auction – $2.2 million.

 What makes this particular 1967 Shelby GT500 the most sought after Mustang in the world?

 But in typical Carroll Shelby style, in collaboration with former Shelby American Sales Manager Don McCain, he instead placed a 427 GT40 Le Mans racing engine under the GT500’s hood, modifying the car to deal with the additional power.
-The Super Snake would end up hitting 170 mph, averaging 142 mph over 500 miles, and despite being “way too fast for the tires it was on”, it became, at the time, “the fastest, street-legal production car ever made”.
+The Super Snake would end up hitting 170 mph, averaging 142 mph over 500 miles, and despite being “way too fast for the tyres it was on”, it became, at the time, “the fastest, street-legal production car ever made”.